Bé Udink

-After the election of 1967 Udink was appointed as Minister for Aid to Developing Countries in the Cabinet De Jong, taking office on 5 April 1967.
-After the Leader of the Christian Historical Union and Parliamentary leader of the Christian Historical Union in the House of Representatives Jur Mellema unexpectedly announced that he was stepping down as Leader of the Christian Historical Union, the Christian Historical Union leadership approached Udink as his successor, Udink accepted and became the Leader of the Christian Historical Union and Lijsttrekker (top candidate) for the election of 1971 on 20 June 1970.
+After the 1967 general election Udink was appointed as Minister for Aid to Developing Countries in the De Jong cabinet, taking office on 5 April 1967.
+After the Leader of the Christian Historical Union and parliamentary leader in the House of Representatives Jur Mellema unexpectedly announced that he was stepping down, the party leadership approached Udink as his successor, Udink accepted and became the leader of the Christian Historical Union and lead candidate for the 1971 general election on 20 June 1970.
 The Christian Historical Union suffered a small loss, losing 3 seats and now had 7 seats in the House of Representatives.
-Udink was subsequently elected as a Member of the House of Representatives and became the Parliamentary leader in the House of Representatives, taking office on 11 May 1971.
-The following cabinet formation of 1971 resulted in a coalition agreement between the Christian Historical Union, the Catholic People's Party (KVP), the People's Party for Freedom and Democracy (VVD), the Anti-Revolutionary Party (ARP) and the Democratic Socialists '70 (DS'70) which formed the Cabinet Biesheuvel I with Udink appointed as Minister of Housing and Spatial Planning, taking office on 6 July 1971.
-On 28 July 1971 Udink announced that he was stepping down as Leader in favor of Parliamentary leader and predecessor Mellema.
-The Cabinet Biesheuvel I fell just one year later on 19 July 1972 and continued to serve in a demissionary capacity with Udink taking over as Minister of Transport and Water Management on 21 July 1972 until it was replaced by the caretaker Cabinet Biesheuvel II with Udink continuing as Minister of Housing and Spatial Planning and Minister of Transport and Water Management, taking office on 9 August 1972.
-In September 1972 Udink announced his retirement from national politics and that he wouldn't stand for the election of 1972.
-The Cabinet Biesheuvel II was replaced by the Cabinet Den Uyl following the cabinet formation of 1972 on 11 May 1973.
+Udink was elected to the House of Representatives and became the parliamentary leader, taking office on 11 May 1971.
+The following 1971 cabinet formation resulted in a coalition agreement between the Christian Historical Union, the Catholic People's Party (KVP), the People's Party for Freedom and Democracy (VVD), the Anti-Revolutionary Party (ARP) and the Democratic Socialists '70 (DS'70) which formed the Biesheuvel I cabinet with Udink appointed as Minister of Housing and Spatial Planning, taking office on 6 July 1971.
+On 28 July 1971 Udink announced that he was stepping down as leader in favor of parliamentary leader and predecessor Mellema.
+The cabinet fell just one year later on 19 July 1972 and continued to serve in a demissionary capacity with Udink taking over as Minister of Transport and Water Management on 21 July 1972 until it was replaced by the caretaker Biesheuvel II cabinet with Udink continuing as Minister of Housing and Spatial Planning and Minister of Transport and Water Management, taking office on 9 August 1972.
+In September 1972 Udink announced his retirement from national politics and that he would not stand for the 1972 general election.
+The cabinet was replaced by the Den Uyl cabinet following the 1972-1973 cabinet formation on 11 May 1973.

-Udink retired from national politics and became active in the private sector, in August 1973 Udink was appointed as Chief financial officer (CFO) and Vice Chairman of the Board of directors of the Overseas Gas and Electric Company (OGEM) from 1 September 1973 until 1 January 1978.
-In December 1977 Udink was nominated as Chief executive officer (CEO) and Chairman of the Board of directors of Overseas Gas and Electric Company working from 1 January 1978 until 1 March 1980.
+Udink retired from national politics and became active in the private sector, in August 1973 Udink was appointed as chief financial officer (CFO) and vice chairman of the board of directors of the Overseas Gas and Electric Company (OGEM) from 1 September 1973 until 1 January 1978.
+In December 1977 Udink was nominated as chief executive officer (CEO) and chairman of the board of directors of OGEM working from 1 January 1978 until 1 March 1980.